smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 Furthermore, the display specifications of low-cost vehicle models are also equivalent to PTW middle/low-end class models.
 Therefore, this proposal is for PTW middle/low-end class models and low-cost vehicle models.

-In the current SDL system configuration, HU implements SDL Core and SDL HMI as follows.
+In the current SDL system configuration, the HU implements SDL Core and SDL HMI as follows.

 <b>Figure1.</b> Current SDL system configuration